 The primary purpose of this position is to maintain FWHA housing sites and grounds.
-The incumbent performs general repairs to the interior and exterior of Authority structures, including electrical, plumbing, carpentry, painting, and plastering duties in response to work orders generated by service requests or unit inspections.
-This position also performs general repairs on maintenance equipment as needed.
+The incumbent coordinates and performs repairs to the interior and exterior of Authority structures, including electrical, plumbing, carpentry, painting, and plastering duties in response to work orders generated by service requests or unit inspections.
+This position also performs repairs on maintenance equipment as needed.

 There are no Section 3 employment opportunities at this time.